IARCbioinfo/PACMOS/README.md

 ## FUZZY CLUSTERING
 ### Step 4
-This function estimates the degree to which each query sample belongs to each biological archetype predefined in reference multiomics data using a fuzzy weighting approach.
+This function estimates the degree to which each query sample belongs to each biological archetype predefined in reference multiomics data using a fuzzy least constraint square approach.
 ```
 archetype_coords <- data.frame(
   Archetype = c("a", "b", "c"), # archetypes